IBE160/SG-Pre-terminal/docs/epics.md

 **Acceptance Criteria:**
 1. An endpoint for user registration (`/register`) is created that securely hashes passwords.
 2. An endpoint for user login (`/login`) is created that returns a JWT token upon success.
-3. Supabase Auth is integrated for handling user management.
+3. Error handling for authentication is implemented.
 4. API endpoints are tested and functional.

 ---

-**Story 1.3: Frontend Project Setup & Authentication UI**
+**Story 1.3: Frontend Project Setup & Login/Registration UI**

 **Covers:** FR001, FR002, FR008